 Consistent Tenant Base

 A third advantage of allowing Section 8 tenants in your property is that you are opening up to a previously untapped tenant base.
 Not only are your broadening your tenant base, but you are also opening your property to a consistent tenant base.

 There is high demand for Section 8 vouchers across the country.
 Many areas have wait lists thousands of people long to be on the program.
 Therefore, you do not have to worry that there will be a shortage of Section 8 tenants.
 Even if your market does not have a large number of tenants on Section 8, by accepting these tenants, you are not relying on them as the only way to fill your vacancy, but rather are just increasing your prospective tenant pool.

 The final advantage of renting to Section 8 tenants is that they have been pre-screened.
-In order to qualify for Section 8 housing, tenants must meet certain requirements.
+To qualify for Section 8 housing, tenants must meet certain requirements.
 The Section 8 office focuses their screening on the tenant’s income level.
 However, they often uncover other issues while conducting this income screening, such as a criminal history.
-Public Housing Authorities will not provide Housing Choice Vouchers to those who have been evicted due to drug related activities within the last three years.
+Public Housing Authorities will not provide Housing Choice Vouchers to those who have been evicted due to drug-related activities within the last three years.

 The Public Housing Authority is required to provide the landlord with the following information:

 - The type of screening they have conducted on the tenant.